 Are you a lover of poetry with notebooks full of your own prose?
+Would you like to get paid to write poetry?
 You’re not alone; a recent study found that poems are reaching new heights in popularity, with 28 million adults indulging in the ancient art form a year.

 That’s a lot of haikus!

 It’s no wonder, then, that there’s a healthy market for freelance poets.
 There are more opportunities than ever before to submit poetry for money.

 So if you enjoy writing poetry, you will be interested in these opportunities to channel your inner Emily Dickinson for extra cash.
 Depending on your income goals and interests, there are a few different strategies you can try to make money with your prose.

 8 Ways to Get Paid to Write Poetry

 There are several online and print publications, literary journals, and literary magazines that pay well for poetry, like:

 - Poetry Foundation – Pays $10 per line, with a minimum payment of $300.

 - The Kenyon Review – Pays for poetry, fiction, creative nonfiction, and multimedia pieces.

 - AGNI – Pays $40-$300 per poem.